1988 Mazda 323 Oil Change

 Types of Motor Oil for Mazdas

 What motor oils are available at Firestone Complete Auto Care?
 We carry the best because your 323 deserves the best.
 Talk with a teammate and consult your owner's manual before picking a motor oil.
-At Firestone Complete Auto Care, you can choose from the following oils: Quaker State® Advanced Durability™ conventional oil, Pennzoil® High Mileage Vehicle® motor oil, Pennzoil Platinum® Full Synthetic motor oil with PurePlus™ Technology, and Shell Rotella® heavy-duty engine oil.
+At Firestone Complete Auto Care, you can choose from the following oils: Pennzoil® High Mileage Vehicle® motor oil, Pennzoil Platinum® Full Synthetic motor oil with PurePlus™ Technology, and Shell Rotella® heavy-duty engine oil.
 There's a reason we carry these motor oil brands.
 They are champions.
-For instance, Quaker State was shown to provide 2x more protection than the industry standard when tested in taxi fleets across the country.
-[1] And Pennzoil?
-Unlike traditional synthetic motor oils, the Pennzoil Platinum® Full Synthetic line of motor oils with PurePlus® Technology is formulated from pure natural gas, which helps lead to better performance.
+For instance, Pennzoil Synthetics feature the capabilities to advance with vehicle technology to offer complete protection for not only the engines of today, but also the engines of tomorrow.
 Then there's Shell Rotella heavy-duty engine oil.
-It's made for gasoline and diesel engines that need to survive the toughest working conditions, and is uniquely strengthened to deliver heightened performance in extreme temperatures, increased wear protection, and better oxidation resistance.
-For help selecting the right motor oil for your 1988 Mazda 323, defer to Mazda's recommendations.
+It's expressly designed for gasoline and diesel engines that need to survive the toughest working conditions, and is fortified to deliver increased wear protection, heightened performance in extreme temperatures, and improved oxidation resistance.
+Always refer to Mazda's recommendations before going with a new or different motor oil for your 1988 Mazda 323.

 Where to Get an Oil Change for Mazda 323